 Leadership positions in large, growing markets.
-Based on ENR's rankings of firms by 2005 revenue, we are ranked number one in two of our core end markets, transportation and general building.
-We also have leadership positions based upon ENR's rankings by 2005 revenue in many key specialty technical areas within our core end markets, including being ranked first in mass transit, airports, highways, educational facilities, government offices and transmission and distribution.
-We are also ranked number one in New Civil Engineer's 2006 global listing (by 2006 fees) in the areas of water, buildings and roads and number two in waste and rail.
+Based on ENR's rankings of firms by 2006 revenue, we are ranked number one in two of our core end markets, transportation and general building.
+We also have leadership positions based upon ENR's most recent available rankings by 2006 revenue in many key specialty technical areas within our core end markets, including being ranked first in mass transit, airports, highways, educational facilities, government offices and transmission and distribution.

+We are also ranked number one in New Civil Engineer's 2006 global listing (by 2005 fees) in the areas of water, buildings and roads and number two in waste and rail.